Tom Melhuish 8 min read

 Dynamic IP addresses are a crucial aspect of the internet infrastructure.
 Without them, the internet would not be able to support the sheer number of devices that connect to it every day.

-Dynamic Host Configuration Protocol (DHCP) is the protocol responsible for assigning IP addresses to devices on a network (i.e. DHCP is a computer program installed inside your router!).
+Dynamic Host Configuration Protocol (DHCP) is the protocol responsible for assigning IP addresses to devices on a network (i.e. DHCP is a computer program installed inside your business broadband router).

 DHCP servers manage and distribute IP addresses to devices that connect to the network.
 The DHCP server automatically allocates an IP address to a device when it relates to the network.